 Start by describing your role and responsibilities with some specificity, and then share how this activity has impacted your identity.
 To conclude, explain how your experiences will shape your actions in the future.

-Here is an example outline for a sample student:
+Example outline for a sample student:

 - Activity: The Mighty Pens